menu

 Typical pay$38KAbout 6 years after starting

 At Bridgerland Technical College, net price is what families actually pay after grants and scholarships.
-For families earning $0–$30,000, that was about $2K per year, lower than the median among USHE technical colleges in Utah ($3K), and lower than the median among colleges nationwide ($15K).
+For families in the $0–$30,000 income band, that was about $2K per year, lower than the median among USHE technical colleges in Utah ($3K), and lower than the median among colleges nationwide ($15K).

 Finish on time means completing within the normal time frame for the degree (for example, one and a half years for a one-year certificate).
 About 75% of students finished on time, about the same as the median among USHE technical colleges in Utah (79%), and higher than the median among colleges nationwide (58%).